 2. Use Inclusive Language

 Unintentionally leaving out a group, or forcing them to fit into a group, can be offensive.
-Here are some examples.
+Here are some examples:

 - When asking about race or ethnic groups, it’s not always black and white (pun intended).
 Many people identify with multiple races or ethnicities, so include an option to “Select all that apply.”

 - When asking about sexual orientation (straight, gay, bisexual), do not include “gender identity.”
 Transgender and non-binary are not considered “orientations,” but rather how someone identifies, and should be in the “gender” category.
+Additionally, be sure to recognize sexual identity as a separate aspect from both gender identity and sexual orientation, and consider including it in your survey questions to ensure all individuals feel valued and included.

 - Now, instead of simply asking “What is your gender?” you may consider asking “What is your gender or gender identity?”
-Today, it’s important to include options beyond just “male” and “female” like “non-binary,” “prefer not to say,” or an open text field.
+Today, it’s important to include options beyond just “male” and “female”, like “non-binary,” “prefer not to say,” or an open text field.

 - Don’t assume a disabled person considers themselves disabled.
 Instead, carefully word your question similar to this: “Do you identify as a person with a disability or are you a person with accessibility needs?”

-3. Offer Multiple Choices
+3. Offer Multiple Choices for Gender Identity

 4. Test for Clarity and Sensitivity

-5. Use Inclusive Images
+5. Use Inclusive Images to Reflect an Inclusive Work Environment

 6. Avoid Stereotyping

 Stereotyping can lead to skewed results and misrepresent the views and experiences of respondents.
 While stereotypes based on gender, race, income, and so on may seem obvious, there are other ways stereotypes can be introduced into a survey – and they can be negative or positive.
-For example, consider this one based on age groups:
+Avoiding stereotypes is essential for addressing diversity in survey design, as it ensures that all groups are represented fairly and accurately.

 Which of the following best describes the typical behavior of millennials?
 Select one: